This page is part of The Caller's Box, a contra dance database.

 First, you probably want to use your own terms for many things -- especially gender roles and "gypsy."
 But even something as simple as "In long lines, go forward and back" has many better ways to state it while teaching or calling.
 In this database, it's only written that way so it's in the format of [formation], [verb] [direction].
 On stage, you don't need or want that specificity.

-Also, writing it in your own words helps you understand the dance before the gig, rather than trying to figure it out from the database's dance instructions as the dancers are waiting for you.
+Also, writing it in your own words helps you understand the dance before the gig, rather than trying to figure it out from the database's dance instructions as the dancers are all staring at you.

 The progression out of Becket Reel is, starting with partner on the side of the set (in Becket formation, naturally):